scratchspec/scratchspec.github.io/README.md

 It is important to note, however, that most of these blocks do not do anything, and thus have limited use cases.
 In fact, this is where the kind of value [`undefined`](#undefined) is found in the Scratch programming environment; reporter blocks that no longer perform any operation, but must exist for compatibility reasons and provide a value of some sort when run, simply report this special value that is usually not seen anywhere else in Scratch, which is the value used in JavaScript to represent what is not known of or defined.

 TODO: add info on [hidden blocks](https://en.scratch-wiki.info/wiki/Hidden_Blocks)

+## Appendices

+This section is for additional information about Scratch that is not necessarily relevant to its runtime behavior, but is good to know in addition, especially for creating  feature-complete implementations.

+### File Format

+> This section will be expanded once other stuff gets documented.
+For now, runtime behavior is more pressing than file formatting.

+Scratch projects can be saved and loaded from a computer as files.
+Scratch has several project file formats, each with their own complicated structures and loading behaviors.
+Even with a perfectly accurate runtime environment, a saved project that is not properly loaded may not work as it was intended to, and could very well break!

+#### SB3

+The .sb3 file format is the standard format for storing Scratch **3.0** projects, the version of Scratch that this specification documents.
+In reality, it is a renamed [.zip](https://en.wikipedia.org/wiki/ZIP_(file_format)) file that contains the following files:

+- `project.json`, a [.json](https://en.wikipedia.org/wiki/JSON) file storing info.
+- Various image files used as [costumes](#costume).
+- Various audio files used as [sounds](#sound).

+#### SB2

+The .sb2 file format is the standard format for storing Scratch **2.0** projects, the version of Scratch preceding Scratch 3.0, the version that this specification documents.

+The standard Scratch 3.0 editor is compatible with .sb2 files.
+It has a procedure for converting .sb2 files to [.sb3](#sb3) files, which it then loads.

+#### SB

+The .sb file format is the standard format for storing projects from Scratch **1.4** and earlier, which are early versions of Scratch that work drastically different than modern Scratch due to the major changes in between.
+Unlike [.sb2](#sb2) and [.sb3](#sb3) files, .sb files are stored in binary using a much less human-readable format.

+Despite major differences, the standard Scratch 3.0 editor remains compatible with .sb files.
+It has a procedure for converting .sb files to .sb2 files, which it then converts to .sb3 files and loads.